 The final option to consider if you have received a survey that flags up numerous or severe defects is walking away.
 If you cannot afford to spend money on the house, or you don’t want to take on work or wait for months to move in, you may decide that you don’t want to proceed.
 This may be the case if the survey flags up issues with the roof or signs of subsidence, for example, which can be expensive and take months to rectify.
 If this is the only option, contact the estate agent and outline your position.
 There is a possibility that the seller may be open to negotiating if they are desperate not to lose the sale.

-If you want to renegotiate an offer after your survey and the seller is unwilling to cooperate, you have three choices.
+If you want to renegotiate an offer after a survey and the seller is unwilling to cooperate, you have three choices.
 You can either compromise and accept the offer the seller is making, you can proceed and cover the cost of work yourself, or you can back out and withdraw your offer.
 This is a personal decision and it will boil down to how you feel about the house and whether you still want to buy it despite the survey.

 Home surveys are designed to provide information about the structure of a property.
 They can be incredibly beneficial for buyers, especially those purchasing old properties and homes that need a lot of TLC.
 If your survey flags up serious problems or issues you weren’t aware of, it’s wise to try to renegotiate your offer.
 You could lower your offer or ask the seller if they would be willing to do the work.
 If the seller says no, you should think carefully about whether or not you want to proceed.